Kitchen and Other Stories

 More Soup Recipes

-• A bowl of carrot and red pepper soup garnished with seeds
+• A bowl of tomato, leek and red pepper soup, garnished with seeds and pesto, with chunks of torn mozzarella in the soup.

 Leave a Reply Cancel reply